Country's future threatened by 'law of the jungle': Imran - ExBulletin

 Country's future threatened by 'law of the jungle': Imran

-According to powerful individuals, they not only violated the law in Bahawalnagar, but also sought impunity.

-RAWALPINDI: Former Prime Minister and founder of Pakistan Tehreek-e-Insaf (PTI) Imran Khan on Wednesday condemned the recent events in Bahawalnagar, where he alleged that powerful individuals not only violated the law but also sought 'impunity.
+Former Prime Minister and founder of Pakistan Tehreek-e-Insaf (PTI) Imran Khan on Wednesday condemned the recent events in Bahawalnagar, where he claimed that powerful individuals not only violated the law but also sought 'impunity.

-The Bahawalnagar incident, which attracted widespread attention after videos surfaced on social media showing individuals in army uniforms allegedly attacking police officers, sparked outrage among citizens and journalists.
+The Bahawalnagar incident, which gained attention after videos surfaced on social media showing individuals in army uniforms allegedly attacking police officers, sparked outrage among citizens and journalists.

 Addressing Friday's events, the Inter-Services Public Relations (ISPR) issued a statement, emphasizing that prompt action was taken to address and resolve the issue in collaboration between military and police authorities.